affinidi/affinidi-ssi-dart/README.md

 When using `VcDataModelV1` the first `@context` entry MUST be `https://www.w3.org/2018/credentials/v1`.
 Do not prepend other contexts before it.

-Do NOT mix `https://www.w3.org/2018/credentials/v1` and `https://www.w3.org/ns/credentials/v2` in the same credential when using `VcDataModelV1` – the package does not yet support simultaneous inclusion and JSON-LD protected term collisions may occur.

 For Data Integrity proofs with `VcDataModelV1`, include either:

-- `https://w3id.org/security/data-integrity/v2` (preferred) or `https://w3id.org/security/data-integrity/v1`, after the VC v1 context; OR
+- `https://w3id.org/security/data-integrity/v2` or `https://w3id.org/security/data-integrity/v1`, after the VC v1 context; OR
-- Switch entirely to a future `VcDataModelV2` implementation (not yet provided here) if you need VC v2 features.
+- Switch entirely to the new `VcDataModelV2` implementation.

-Place application or schema contexts (e.g. Affinidi JSON-LD schemas) after the required standard contexts.
+Place application or schema contexts after the required standard contexts.

 When issuing Data Integrity proofs (RDFC or JCS cryptosuites) for Verifiable Credentials using this package, the credential's `@context` MUST include either: